 What is a Copyright?

 According to the U.S. Copyright Office, “a copyright is a form of protection grounded in the U.S. Constitution and granted by law for original works of authorship fixed in a tangible medium of expression.”
 Both published and unpublished works are eligible for copyright protection.
-A copyright protects a piece of intellectual property, which is a product of creativity with rights that can be granted to the owner and transferred to another.
+A copyright protects a piece of intellectual property, which is the product of creativity with rights that can be granted to the owner and transferred to another.
 This includes literary, dramatic, musical and artistic works.
 Poetry, novels, movies, songs, recordings, computer software, and architecture can all be copyrighted.
 Facts, ideas, systems or methods of operation are not eligible for copyright protections.
 These are not original creations and thus cannot be owned or protected and are in the public domain.

 Patents & Trademarks

 The patent is a form of legal protection for inventions and discoveries.
 The patent protects the work for 20 years, at which point it is released to the public.
 The expression of the ideas is what is protected and owned, not the ideas and discoveries themselves.

 Trademarks protect words, phrases, symbols and designs that identify one service provider and distinguish an individual or organization from competitors within their market.
 For example, Nike’s logo, The Swoosh, and their catchphrase “Just Do It,” are trademarked.

 When Does Copyright Begin?

 As soon as an original work is created and fixed in a tangible form, the author(s) is granted copyright protection.
-It need not be registered with the Copyright Office in order to receive full protection under the law because once the work is released it is copyrighted.
+The work does not need to be registered with the Copyright Office in order to receive full protection under the law because once the work is released it is copyrighted.
 However, Section 408 of the Copyright Act does include a process by which one can apply for registration with the U.S. Copyright Office.